 Any user in an enterprise account can add custom resources in Content Engine, but only administrators can publish the custom resources.
 Use the following steps to upload a resource through Content Engine:

-- From the dashboard, click the building icon in the upper-left corner.
-Click Content Engine in the management dashboard navigation that appears.
+- From the dashboard, click the building icon in the upper-left corner to open the management dashboard.

-- Click the Create button in the upper right-hand corner.
+- Click the Create button in the upper right corner.
 A form appears where you upload your custom resource and enter information about it.

 - Complete the fields: